 - Students are able to (1) understand the role of social research in advancing knowledge and policy development; (2) design a context-applicable social research project, including constructing hypotheses or research questions, appropriate sampling, data collection and analysis, and awareness of ethical issues; (3) identify the problems and limitations of the research process; (4) identify sources of funding; (5) write a funding or research proposal; and (6) design a research budget.

-- Typically this unit is assessed in the following ways: (1) a research outline; (2) participation; and (3) a research proposal.
+- Indicative assessments in this unit are as follows: (1) a research outline; (2) participation; and (3) a research proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - for Social Research Methods students and Science Communication students : none; for other postgraduate course (International Relations, Strategic Communications, Asian Studies, International Development, Public Policy) students: completion of 24 points of their coursework, three core units and one option unit, and have achieved a 70 per cent WAM in those units.